Georges Robert (admiral): High Commissioner for the West Atlantic Theatre (1939-1943)

-The United States having recognised the Vichy government, Admiral Robert negotiated with them.
-In return for a guarantee of his neutrality, he obtained the necessary supplies.
-When the United States entered the war in December 1941, Robert confirmed past commitments remained to Frederick Horne (Vice-Chief of American Naval Operations).
+The United States having recognised the Vichy government, Admiral Robert negotiated with that country.
+In return for a guarantee of his neutrality, he obtained necessary supplies.
+When the United States entered the war in December 1941, Robert confirmed past commitments to Frederick Horne, U.S. Vice-Chief of American Naval Operations.
 Horne confided that he was preparing an important landing in Morocco at the end of October 1942.
 The French Admiralty received this information via emissary on 17 April 1942.
 In April 1943, the United States suspended supplies to the West Indies.
 In the resulting crisis, Vichy, which no longer had diplomatic relations with Washington, ordered the ships and gold scuttled.
 "He (Admiral Robert) was able to make Vichy believe that all the aircraft had been destroyed".
-In the same vein, he used subterfuge to save the ships, pretending to scuttle them and maintaining his neutrality.
+In the same vein, he used subterfuge to save the ships, pretending to scuttle them while maintaining his neutrality.

 From April 1943, there was an uprising of the population against the Vichy administration.
-Firstly, the creation of the Martinique Committee for National Liberation (CMLN) by Victor Sévère and Emmanuel Rimbaud.
-On 24 June, a crowd gathered in Fort-de-France organised by the Martinique Committee for National Liberation to cry, "Vive la France, Vive de Gaulle".
-Admiral Robert prepared his succession as directed by the French Committee for National Liberation (CFLN) in Algiers.
+Firstly, there was the creation of the Martinique Committee for National Liberation (CMLN), led by Victor Sévère and Emmanuel Rimbaud.
+On 24 June, a crowd organised by the Martinique Committee for National Liberation gathered in Fort-de-France to cry, "Vive la France, Vive de Gaulle".
 The Committee appointed the diplomat Henri Hoppenot.
 After French Guiana rallied to Free France in March 1943, an insurrection broke out on 24 June in front of the Fort-de-France war memorial.
-On 29 June, the garrison of the Balata camp (a suburb of Fort-de-France) joined the dissidence under the orders of Major Henri Tourtet.
-Admiral Robert announced his departure on 30 June.
-On 14 July, Henri Hoppenot - then ambassador of Free France in Washington - landed on the island, mandated by the CFLN.
+On 29 June, the garrison of the Balata camp (a suburb of Fort-de-France) joined the dissidents under the orders of Commandant Henri Tourtet.
+Robert withdrew to the cruiser Émile Bertin, which was being repaired in dry dock at the Radoub basin in Fort-de-France.
+He refused to give in for several days of negotiations with dissident leaders and representatives of the United States, but finally announced his departure on 30 June.
+Admiral Robert prepared for his successor as directed by the French Committee for National Liberation (CFLN) in Algiers.
+On 14 July, Henri Hoppenot – then ambassador of Free France in Washington – landed on the island, mandated by the CFLN.
 The next day, Admiral Robert handed over his powers to him, then left the island for the United States, via Puerto Rico, with some of his entourage.